-Importance decisions like divorce should never be driven by feelings of anger.
+Important decisions like divorce should never be driven by feelings of anger.
 Your anger toward your spouse won't last forever and you don't want to one day realize you made the wrong decision based on irrational emotions.

 Don’t Leave an Unhappy Marriage Until You Can Take Care of Yourself Financially

-Alimony is not guaranteed these days and even if it were, child support and alimony will not provide a sufficient lifestyle for you and your children should you divorce.
+Alimony is not guaranteed these days and even if it were, child support and alimony may not provide a sufficient lifestyle for you and your children should you divorce.
 Think about building a career of your own before thinking about divorce.

-If you have no marketable work skills or, let your career go to stay home and raise your children, you should not divorce until you have taken the necessary steps to be fully financially independent post-divorce.
+If you have no marketable work skills or let your career go to stay home and raise your children, you should not divorce until you have taken the necessary steps to be fully financially independent post-divorce.

 Share Your Wish to Divorce Only With People You Really Trust

 Find a trusted confidant or therapist but don’t talk about your unhappiness with just anyone willing to listen.
 Should you decide not to divorce, you may have to fight the gossip that spread around social circles.
-Marital problems are personal, they are problems you share with your spouse, not your family and the entire neighborhood.
+Marital problems are personal.
+They are problems you share with your spouse, not your family and the entire neighborhood.

 The decision to divorce can be painful.
 You need to know that your decision will have a lasting impact on yourself, your spouse, and your children for years to come.
 Take your time, use a level head, and take into consideration not only what divorce will mean for you but also for all involved in your decision.